FAQs: The context for Aotearoa New Zealand

 Aotearoa New Zealand has a global role as a food producer.
 What are the consequences of reducing our emissions in this area?

 Our analysis shows that the food and fibre sector can meet our recommended emissions budgets without significantly reducing production.
-To achieve this many of the 20,000 to 30,000 farm businesses across the country will need to change on-farm management practices to improve efficiency and some pastoral land will need to switch to forestry and horticulture and take up new technology as it becomes available.
+To achieve this many of the farm businesses across the country will need to change on-farm management practices to improve efficiency and some pastoral land will need to switch to forestry and horticulture and take up new technology as it becomes available.

 Some farmers are already making these changes, and many more are working towards them.